 Colchester United FC will work with MIND as part of the English Football League's official support.
 We will also back two local charities each year with an Official Charity Partner package, containing a host of benefits for the charities involved.

 The safety of Colchester United FC FC's supporters is paramount.
 We will provide first class medical facilities for all visitors on a matchday.
 This will include a team of medical personnel dedicated to the wellbeing of all spectators.
 This will comply with the required Green Guide standards and will comprise of a doctor, paramedic services, qualified first aiders, transport and specialised equipment.
 Stewards will also be trained in first aid.

 Colchester United FC will provide a safe environment for all visitors to its stadium.
 The stadium will be inspected on an annual basis by the fire & rescue services to ensure that it complies with current fire legislation.
 Risk assessments will be completed, firefighting and detection equipment will be inspected / tested and maintained to required standards and staff will be trained to deal with any incidences of fire.
 Pre, during and post-match checks will take place to ensure that areas remain in a safe condition and dedicated Fire Stewards will be on duty during a match.

-Colchester United FC complies with relevant data protection legislation.
+Colchester United FC complies with relevant data protection legislation, including GDPR.
 All personal data is stored securely for the shortest time as possible and then disposed of in an appropriate and responsible manner.